yunchenlo/Font2Font/README.md

 # Font.py

 ## 0524 Conclusion
-- Train zi2zi and analyze the results using pix2pix.
+- Train FontMissing and analyze the results using pix2pix.
-- Train zi2zi and analyze results using Cycle-GAN.
+- Train FontMissing and analyze results using Cycle-GAN.
 - Use other architecture to see the result differences.

 ## Table of Contents